shorebirdtech/docs/docs/faq.md

 ### What can I use Shorebird code push for?

-We've seen a variety of uses, inculding:
+We've seen a variety of uses, including:

 - Emergency fixes to production apps.
 - Shipping bug fixes to users on older versions of your app.